 What do I do if I see a blue-green algae bloom?

 If you see a bloom of blue-green algae, please contact us to report it.
-Once a bloom has been reported, SWM will post a WARNING sign (see sign below) at the boat launch and test the lake for toxins.
-The WARNING sign indicates potentially toxic blooms or unsafe toxin levels have been found.
+Once a bloom has been reported, SWM will test the lake, and when needed, will post the lake as follows:

 Follow the sign advisories to not swim or water ski (especially in areas of scum), do not drink lake water, keep pets and livestock away, and avoid areas of scum when boating.
 Even if a lake has not been posted and you see a blue-green scum, please exercise caution as conditions can change rapidly.
 When in doubt - stay out.